Vali-98/cui-llama.rn/README.md

 - Context Shift taken from [kobold.cpp](https://github.com/LostRuins/koboldcpp)
 - Retrieving CPU Features to check for i8mm and dotprod flags

+There is no IOS implementation for these features.

 Original repo README.md below.

 # llama.rn